JessicaGreben/wwc-blockchain-cryptocurrency/README.md

 ### Step 3 - Validate a Block

+#### Task: Validate a block

 A Blockchain should also have a mechanism to confirm a block is valid.
 A block is valid when these criteria are met:
 * the previous hash attribute of the current block matches the current hash of the previous block
 * the index of the previous block is one less than the index of the current block

+### Step 4 - What is a hash function?

+A [hash function](https://en.wikipedia.org/wiki/Hash_function) is a way to turn any amount of data or any size data into a constant size.
+The values returned by a hash function are called **hash values**, **hash codes**, **digests**, or **simply hashes**.
+One example of a use case is a data structure called a hash table, used in computer software for rapid data lookup.

+Hash functions are used all over in Blockchains.
+One place is data on the blockchain is “hashed” in each block.
+This allows a quick, secure mechanism to confirm the integrity of the Blockchain data.

+#### Task: Implement a simple hash function

+Write a method for a simple hashing function.

 ## Beyond the workshop: